ehyche/swift-package-registry-service/Sources/App/Documentation.docc/Articles/Architecture.md

   API can be found in the `GithubAPIClient` module, and the implementation can be found in the `GithubAPIClientImpl` module.
 * Github OpenAPI Codegen.
 This can be found in the `GithubOpenAPI` module.
 It uses the [swift-openapi-generator](https://github.com/apple/swift-openapi-generator)
   Swift Package Manager plugin to generate code from the Github API.
-* HTTP Stream Client.
-This can be found in the `HTTPStreamClient` module, and is an abstraction of an HTTP client.

 For all of our clients, we use the [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) style of clients.